Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 The map will adjust accordingly.

 Path filter lets you build a map filter from Page A to Page B as well.
-Usually, you won't require more than 3 elements in the Path filter, but you can specify any number of elements there.
+Usually, you won't require more than three elements in the Path filter, but you can specify any number of elements there.
 The Path filter narrows down the list of options based on the available data in the current map.

 ### Metrics filter {#metrics-filter}